Wilms' Tumor or Nephroblastoma

 Do you have any of these symptoms?

-The stage of the nephroblastoma or Wilms' tumor is established after evaluating the image findings and the results of the surgical piece removed.
+The stage of the nephroblastoma or Wilms' tumour is established after assessing the imaging findings and the results of the removed surgical specimen.

 Stage I (43% of patients)